Huntington’s Disease Care

 Those with the disease typically start with subtle changes like struggling with driving, having a hard time thinking through problems, or experiencing uncontrolled movements.
 People in the early stages may be irritable and feel depressed.
 Doctors can prescribe medicine to suppress those involuntary movements and control depression or mood swings.
 No drugs are available to date, however, that can limit the progression of the disease.
 They can only provide symptom relief.

-Did You Know?
-A blood test can determine whether someone carries the HD-causing gene mutation.
-Additional assessments—like symptom evaluation, family history, and neurological exams—help determine the stage, onset, and progression of the disease.
+Tip: A blood test can determine whether someone carries the HD-causing gene mutation.
+Additional assessments, like symptom evaluation, family history, and neurological exams, help determine the stage, onset, and progression of the disease.2

 As the disease progresses and becomes more severe, daily activities and even everyday job activities may become more challenging.
 Occupational and physical therapists may help with movement issues and completing everyday tasks.
 Speech pathologists may also assist with trouble speaking and difficulty swallowing.

-During the final stages of Huntington’s Disease, many times the patient can no longer walk or speak.
-Choking becomes a major concern.
-Complications that come along with Huntington’s Disease can ultimately lead to a patient’s death.
+During the final stages of Huntington's Disease, patients often lose the ability to walk or speak independently.
+Choking becomes a significant concern as swallowing difficulties worsen.
+Complications associated with Huntington's Disease can ultimately be life-threatening.

 How Do I Care for Someone with Huntington’s Disease?